Hubble (film): Content

 Hubble 3D is an IMAX and Warner Bros.
 Pictures production, in cooperation with the National Aeronautics and Space Administration (NASA).
 The film reunites the 2002 documentary Space Station 3D film making team, led by producer/director Toni Myers.
 Hubble 3D opened at IMAX and IMAX 3D theaters on March 19, 2010.

 The film takes the viewer past Saturn's aurora, the Helix Nebula in the constellation of Aquarius, the Pillars of Creation in the Eagle Nebula, the Andromeda Galaxy, and the Butterfly Nebula.
-The HST has provided data and imagery so detailed that scientists and film technicians have been able to put viewers "inside" the images during two extended CGI fly-throughs.
+The Hubble Space Telescope has provided data and imagery so detailed that scientists and film technicians have been able to put viewers "inside" the images during two extended CGI fly-throughs.
 In one sequence, gaseous clouds billow while million-mile-an-hour stellar winds blow through a cloud canyon in the Orion Nebula some 90 trillion miles across.
 These data-driven animations were created by the Office of Public Outreach at the Space Telescope Science Institute and the Advanced Visualization Laboratory at the National Center for Supercomputing Applications.